-Overview

-Introduction This chapter introduces the format used for the Florida Medica and tells the reader how to use the handbooks. aid handbooks
+This chapter outlines the three types of Florida Medicaid policy handbooks that all enrolled providers must comply with in order to obtain reimbursement.
+This chapter also describes the format used for the handbooks and instructs the reader how to use the handbooks.

+Background

-Background There are three types of Florida Medicaid handbooks:
+There are three types of Florida Medicaid handbooks:

-Provider General Handbook describes the Florida Medic Coverage and limitations handbooks explain covered se limits, who is eligible to receive them, and the fee schedu Reimbursement handbooks describe how to complete an reimbursement from Medicaid. rvices, their ules.
+- Provider General Handbook describes the Florida Medicaid program. - Coverage and limitations handbooks explain covered services, their limits, who is eligible to receive them, and any corresponding fee schedules.
+Fee schedules can be incorporated within the handbook or separately. - Reimbursement handbooks describe how to complete and file claims for reimbursement from Medicaid.

-Exception: For Prescribed Drugs, the coverage and limitation the reimbursement handbook are combined into one. s handbook and
+The current Florida Medicaid provider handbooks are posted on the Medicaid fiscal agent's Web site at www.mymedicaid-florida.com.
+Select Public Information for Providers, then Provider Support, and then Provider Handbooks.

-Federal and State Authority The following federal and state laws govern Florida Medicaid:
+Federal and State Authority

+The following federal and state laws govern Florida Medicaid:
-Title XIX of the Social Security Act.

-• Title 42 of the Code of Federal Regulations.

-Chapter 409, Florida Statutes.

-Chapter 59G, Florida Administrative Code.
+- Title XIX of the Social Security Act - Title 42 of the Code of Federal Regulations - Chapter 409, Florida Statutes - Rule Division 59G, Florida Administrative Code

-In This Chapter This chapter contains:

 TOPIC PAGE

+Overview i

-Handbook Use and Format ii
+Handbook Use ii

 Characteristics of the Handbook iii

-Handbook Updates iii
+Handbook Updates iv

+October 2014

-Handbook Use and Format
+Handbook Use

+Purpose

-Purpose The purpose of the Medicaid handbooks is to provide the Medicaid provider with the policies and procedures needed to receive reimbursement for covered services provided to eligible Florida Medicaid recipients.
+The purpose of the Medicaid handbooks is to educate the Medicaid provider about policies and procedures needed to receive reimbursement for covered services provided to eligible Florida Medicaid recipients.

 The handbooks provide descriptions and instructions on how and when to complete forms, letters or other documentation.

-Provider The term "provider" is used to describe any entity, facility, person or group who is enrolled in the Medicaid program and provides services to Medicaid recipients and bills Medicaid for services.
-Recipient The term "recipient" is used to describe an individual who is eligible for Medicaid.
-General Handbook General information for providers regarding the Florida Medicaid p rogram, recipient eligibility, provider enrollment, fraud and abuse policy, and important resources are included in the Florida Medicaid Provider General Handbook.
-This general handbook is distributed to all enrolled Medicaid providers and is updated as needed.
-Coverage and Limitations Handbook Each coverage and limitations handbook is named for the service it describes.
-A provider who provides more than one type of service will have more than one coverage and limitations handbook.
-Reimbursement Handbook Each reimbursement handbook is named for the claim form that it describes.
-Chapter Numbers The chapter number appears as the first digit before the page number at the bottom of each page.
-Page Numbers Pages are numbered consecutively throughout the handbook.
-Page numbers follow the chapter number at the bottom of each page.
-White Space The "white space" found throughout a handbook enhances readability and allows space for writing notes.
+Provider

+Term used to describe any entity, facility, person or group who is enrolled in the Medicaid program and provides services to Medicaid recipients and bills Medicaid for services.

+Recipient

+Term used to describe an individual enrolled in Florida Medicaid.

+Provider General Handbook

+Information that applies to all providers regarding the Florida Medicaid program, recipient eligibility, provider enrollment, fraud and abuse policy, and important resources are included in the Florida Medicaid Provider General Handbook.

+Coverage and Limitations Handbook

+Each coverage and limitations handbook is named for the service it describes.
+A provider who provides more than one type of Medicaid service will have more than one coverage and limitations handbook with which they must comply.

+Reimbursement Handbook

+Most reimbursement handbooks are named for the type of claim form submitted.

+October 2014 ii